 As of March 1, 2013 the automatic budget cuts of $1.2 trillion are set to take effect for lots of government employees, which is known as sequestration.
-For most folks these budget cuts haven't gone into affect, but are set to take affect in mid-April (depending on what branch of the government).
+For most folks, these budget cuts haven't gone into effect, but are set to take effect in mid-April (depending on what branch of the government).
 These cuts will reduce most federal employees' income by about 20%, which isn't easy for anyone!
-Regardless of your political views or in-differences about these cuts it doesn't help to wallow and complain, but this time should be used to prepare.
+Regardless of your political views or in-differences about these cuts, it doesn't help to wallow and complain, but this time should be used to prepare.

 Now is the time to prepare.
 Now is the time to square away your finances, and “hunker down” in your financial bunker house.
 Here are a few suggestions that will help you get through the next 6 months of living off 20% less pay.

 - Cell Phones – look at different ways of getting off your high smartphone data plans that cost on average $60-90/month.
 Check out other alternatives like Tracfone, StraightTalk, or Net10.
 These alternatives can save you at least $30/month.